-How to measure: two attributes are defined for measuring the structural condition and erosion risk of the slope protection structures.
+How to measure: Two attributes are defined for measuring the structural condition and erosion risk of the slope protection structures.
 The attributes help to measure the structural condition of slope protection structures, as well as in assessment of the erosion risk of the road side embankment or slope protection.

-- 4.4.1 structural condition: the assessment is done through utilizing the video captured by the car mounted action camera.
+- 6.3.1 structural condition: The assessment is done through utilizing the video captured by the car mounted action camera.
 Manual observation-based assessment is proposed for the short-term phase.
 Similar to the hydraulic structure condition scenario the slope protection condition is also not suitable or easy to assess through AI video processing tools.
 The visibility of the slope structure and the various nature or appearance of the structure makes this very challenging, hence short-term phase does not recommend AI tool use for this.
-Scoring of results are done the following way - poor slope protection structural condition, score 1 - moderate slope protection structural condition, score 2 - good slope protection structural condition, score 3 - 4.4.2 erosion risk: Assessment of the erosion risk of the road side embankment assessment of the erosion risk of the road side embankment or slope protection or slope protection structures is assessed by the location of the road and the road side land use.
+Scoring of results are done the following way - Poor slope protection structural condition, score 1 - Moderate slope protection structural condition, score 2 - Good slope protection structural condition, score 3 - Excellent slope protection structural condition, score 4 - 6.3.2 Erosion risk: Assessment of the erosion risk of the road side embankment assessment of the erosion risk of the road side embankment or slope protection or slope protection structures is assessed by the location of the road and the road side land use.
 Also, the drainage system of the surrounding area.
-Based on the erosion risk of a road the following scoring range is proposed for the evaluation framework. - no erosion risk, score 0 - low erosion risk, score 1 - mid erosion risk, score 2 - high erosion risk, score 3
+Based on the erosion risk of a road the following scoring range is proposed for the evaluation framework. - Low erosion risk, score 4 - Mid erosion risk, score 3 - High erosion risk, score 2 - Very high erosion risk, score 1

-Note: The following section is applicable for all the above attributes under SC 4.
+Note: The following section is applicable for all the above attributes under SC 6.